Reusable space: promising projects of US spacecraft

 21 February 2018 14: 12

-SpaceX is an attempt to influence the cartel of traditional American corporations in order to stimulate lower prices there, which the US government can already pay with difficulty.
-For this, the Mask was supplied with all the necessary accompanying information - technological, material science, medical and biological.
-Naturally, all this was “transferred” from the NASA state agency, the rest was taken from commercial patents, according to which the term of ownership of the copyright holders passed.
+SpaceX is an attempt to influence the cartel of traditional American corporations in order to stimulate a reduction in prices there, which the US government can hardly pay.
+For this, Musk was provided with all the necessary accompanying information - technological, material science, medical and biological.
+Naturally, all this was "transferred" from the state agency NASA, the rest was taken from commercial patents, for which the term of ownership of the copyright holders had expired.

 1. +6